Penn State Harrisburg

 - Gait & Clinical Movement Analysis Society (GCMAS)

 - American Baseball Biomechanics Society (ABBS)

 - Mid-Atlantic Regional Chapter American College of Sports Medicine (MARC-ACSM)

-Upper extremity function of children with brachial plexus birth injuries
+Upper extremity function of children with brachial plexus birth injuries and cerebral palsy

 Shoulder mechanics of baseball pitchers